 This post may contain affiliate links.
 Please read our disclosure policy.

-Would you rather cook ribs in the oven?
-Try our fabulous oven baked ribs recipe too!
+Want to cook ribs in the oven instead?
+Try our oven baked ribs recipe!

-If you’re looking for more single serving mini slow cooker recipes, you’ll love Ropa Vieja, White Chicken Chili, and Red Beans and Rice.
+Looking for more single serving slow cooker recipes?
+Check out Ropa Vieja, White Chicken Chili, Italian Wedding Soup, and Red Beans and Rice.

-• Perfect portion size: This single serving recipe is ideal for those who want to enjoy slow cooker ribs without preparing a large batch.
+• Perfect Portion: This single serving recipe lets you enjoy slow-cooked ribs without making a large batch.

 ribs in a slow cooker on a kitchen counter.